Providing loving care to young children helps them to be mentally healthy.

 - Provide new experiences and environments for your child to safely explore.

-- Praise your child and be specific about what you are praising him for and why.
+- Praise your child and be specific about what you are praising them for and why.

 - Set boundaries and rules and reinforce them in a kind, calm, and respectful way.